azumag/chrome-sound-arranger/README.md

-# Voice Enhance Chrome Extension
+# Tab Audio Arranger

-Voice Enhance is a Chrome extension designed to improve audio quality during media playback or communication.
+Tab Audio Arranger is a Chrome extension designed to arrange audio in the current tab.
 It provides features like noise cancellation, audio normalization, and equalizer adjustments.

 ## Features